 Increased flexibility comes with an amazing approach: rapid response to failure – it is much easier to make changes and improvements in the middle of a project than to wait until the project is done even to realize a mistake or bad decision was made.

-The biggest benefit of an agile business mindset is transparency – teams collaborate tighter, communicate more openly and assess progress on a regular basis.
+The biggest benefit of an Agile business mindset is transparency – teams collaborate tighter, communicate more openly, and assess progress on a regular basis.
 In addition, this kind of setup opens a more transparent communication with the client, as they are involved in every step of the project.

 Satisfied customers = increased business value

-At the beginning of the project, the expectations are clarified and customer problems defined – and then the magic begins.
+At the beginning of the project, the expectations are clarified and customer problems defined, and then the magic begins.
 Instead of waiting months to deliver the completed project, a working version of the software is provided frequently throughout the development process.
-This allows the client to test the software, give feedback and have continuous communication with the agile development team.
+This allows the client to test the software, give feedback, and have continuous communication with the Agile development team.
 The benefits are clear: the project is delivered faster, the outcome is controlled every step of the way, and financial risk is dramatically decreased.

 Rethink the way you do your business

 Business agility will open up a whole new world of opportunities if you learn how to utilize it.
-In the end, results will speak for themselves: you will detect problems faster, your clients will be satisfied and involved in every step of the project, and you will learn to utilize your team in a whole new way.
+In the end, the results will speak for themselves: you will detect problems faster, your clients will be satisfied and involved in every step of the project, and you will learn to utilize your team in a whole new way.

-Then you have the Agile mindset, and you should seriously consider implementing agile principles in your business.
+Then you have the Agile mindset, and you should seriously consider implementing Agile principles in your business.
 It will boost your visibility, increase adaptability and business alignment, as well as increase the value for the customer and lower the overall financial risks.
-If you ask us: „Which business mindset to choose – traditional or agile?“, the answer is: „It depends on the work and the clients“.
-In general, if there is even the slightest possibility to do so – take the agile route and never look back!
+If you were to ask us which business mindset to choose – traditional or Agile, the answer is - it depends on the work and the clients.
+In general, if there is even the slightest possibility to do so, take the Agile route and never look back!